-During the first year of the project have been completed the activities related to the study, analysis and design of the three main modules that will be produced by MICC:
+During the project MICC have completed the activities related to the study, analysis, design and implementation of the three main modules that to be produced by MICC:

-Video Analysis Module: the module will serve several application scenarios for the eSERVANT platform which span from the estimation of flows of people to prediction of trajectories and detection of anomalies.
+Video Analysis Module: the module serves several application scenarios for the eSERVANT platform which span from the estimation of flows of people to prediction of trajectories and detection of anomalies.
 Through the use of cameras we want to predict the behaviour of aggregations of people within the facility.
-The system’s internal routing system module will be then informed to prevent queues and overcrowding.
+The system’s internal routing system module isthen informed to prevent queues and overcrowding.
 Detection of anomalies, on the other hand, requires the use of cameras present in the facility to create a statistical model of the typical behaviour of the public.

-Social Networking Module: social networking functions within the eSERVANT platform have been analysed and defined; application scenarios were designed that will make use of implemented data extraction services from the social channels Facebook, Twitter and Instagram associated to the user.
-These scenarios will regard the creation and recommendation of groups for pre and post-event activities (with particular attention to the similarity of profiles and preferences between users) and car sharing (which will instead take greater account of geographical and sensing information concerning people who will participate to the event).
+Social Networking Module: social networking functions within the eSERVANT platform have been analysed, defined and implemented; application scenarios were designed that will make use of implemented data extraction services from the social channels Facebook, Twitter and Instagram associated to the user.
+These scenarios regard the creation and recommendation of users for groups for pre and post-event activities (with particular attention to the similarity of profiles and preferences between users) and car sharing (which will instead take greater account of geographical and sensing information concerning people who will participate to the event).

 Indoor Routing Module: regarding solutions for indoor routing we evaluated different technologies including: integration with google maps indoor, use of third-party Saas services and open source solutions.
 We have identified, modified and deployed an open source platform which allows multilevel routing, maps and routes visualisation.
 The module exposes APIs for system integration, provides management of multiple buildings and rooms.Methods for optimisation and customisation of routes have been designed in order to take in account data coming from the Video Analysis Module.